WebSocket Proxy Setup#

 4. Validate endpoint, then connect clients using wss://.

-For CloudXR.js path-based proxy routing behavior, see Session API.
+For CloudXR.js path-based proxy routing behavior, refer to Session API.

 Firewall Configuration#